ukhsa-collaboration/standards-api/README.md

 ## Purpose

-The purpose of this repository is to provide a comprehensive set of guidelines and the relevant toolset to ensure consistency, reliability, and security across all APIs developed within UKHSA.
+The purpose of this repository is to provide a comprehensive set of guidelines and the relevant toolset to ensure consistency, reliability, and security across all APIs developed within or on behalf of UKHSA.
 These guidelines cover various aspects of API design, including style, specifications, security, error handling, versioning, testing, and more.

 Standardising API design reduces friction, making APIs easier to understand, use, and maintain.
 APIs designed with consistent patterns are more intuitive and user-friendly with a common set of expectations that will enable better collaboration between teams.